lukeaus/plain-tree/readme.md

 #### `flattenDataByHeight()`

-Traverse every node in the tree breath first and flatten the tree into an array of arrays, where each array is for each height level in the tree.
+Traverse every node in the tree breadth-first and flatten the tree into an array of arrays, where each array is for each height level in the tree.
 Extract the 'data' property of each Node (if node is not null).
 This is a helper method which is essentially `flattenByHeight(nodeData)`;

 Return: Array<Array<any>>